Vaucheria litorea: Ecology

-Vaucheria litorea are consumed by the sea slug Elysia chlorotica, but are only partially digested by them in order to retain the photosynthetic chloroplasts in a process called kleptoplasty.
-The sea slug feeds on V. litorea, retaining the chloroplasts in storage in cells along the slug's digestive tract.
+V. littorea is recognized as a photobiont (photosynthetic symbiont).
+Vaucheria litorea are consumed by the sea slug Elysia chlorotica, but are only partially digested by them in order to retain the photosynthetic chloroplasts in a process called kleptoplasty (plastid retention).
+The sea slug feeds on V. litorea and V. compacta, retaining the chloroplasts in storage in cells along the slug's digestive tract.
 The chloroplasts continue to photosynthesize, providing energy to the slug, and contribute to the unusual coloration of the sea slug by their distribution throughout the extensively branched gut.
+The transmission of photosynthetic symbionts primarily occurs horizontally, with each generation of sea slug acquiring its photosynthetic partner anew from the surrounding environment.
+This association is not only specific but also obligate, as the sea slug cannot complete metamorphosis and mature into an adult without its algal prey and plastid uptake.
+The transmission to the germline represents a critical barrier for establishing a more permanent photosynthetic association in animals.
+Specific recognition processes in the sea slug involve larvae requiring V. litorea filaments for settlement and metamorphosis, while adult development necessitates the uptake and retention of V. litorea plastids by cells in the digestive diverticula.